dereksonderegger/SkiPasses/README.md

 | `Birthday` | The customer's birthday  |

 ## Passes
+The `Passes` table contains rows for each pass sold.
+If a pass gets suspended for some reason, the `End` data will be updated.
+If the pass is subsequently re-instated, a new row will be inserted with the same PassID.

 |  Column  |   Interpretation                    |
 |:--------:|:------------------------------------|
 | `PersonID` | The database key identifier for a person. |